What are Number Talks? And why should we do them? Well…

-Another type of open-ended problem has one answer, but multiple strategies could be used to solve the problem.
+Another type of Number Talk is one that has one answer, but multiple strategies could be used to solve the problem.

 This week we asked our students to solve 8 + 7.
 While most all students answered 15, they arrived at the answer using a variety of strategies.
 Here are some of the responses our students shared when asked to explain how they know that 8 + 7 equals 15.